martincyoung/SIPRig/README.md

                             Source port.
       -q, --quiet           Suppress all output.
       -v, --verbose         Show request and response in stdout.
+      --tcp                 Use TCP instead of UDP.
+Default False.
       --timeout TIMEOUT     Seconds to wait for a response.
 Default 1s.
       --no-validation       Disable line ending validation.